 The following is a small sample of some of the programming offered by the Yavapai County Juvenile Court:

-Juveniles who have been placed on probation and are experiencing substance abuse problems may be ordered into the Arizona Substance Treatment Education Program (ASTEP), a 43-day inpatient substance treatment program.
+Juveniles who have been placed on probation and are experiencing substance abuse problems may be ordered into Journey, an 8-week substance use treatment program.
 The program offers a regimented daily routine that includes intensive substance abuse counseling, physical conditioning, education, life skills, and community service participation.
 The West Yavapai Guidance Clinic and Spectrum Healthcare Clinics collaborate with the court for the delivery of the intensive counseling component, including individual, family and multi-family sessions.
 Six juveniles may participate in the program at any time.
-ASTEP is based out of the Yavapai County Juvenile Detention Center, with a goal of promoting responsible youth, strong families, and a safe community.
-ASTEP Brochure
+Journey is based out of the Yavapai County Juvenile Detention Center, with a goal of promoting responsible youth, strong families, and a safe community.
+Journey Brochure

 The Yavapai County Juvenile Court operates community restitution crews in the Prescott quad-city area, and in the Verde Valley area.
 Juveniles who are court ordered through probation or directed through the diversion program to complete community restitution hours may be assigned to the department’s weekend crew.
 The juveniles work on community cleanup projects ranging from maintaining local parks to creating trails through the national forests.

 The Yavapai County Juvenile Court, in conjunction with non-profit organizations, provides juveniles who are court ordered to pay restitution the opportunity to work and receive payment that is then distributed as restitution to their victims.
 Juveniles are screened for participation and, if they meet the criteria, are assigned to an appropriate jobsite.
 This program offers job readiness training and teaches accountability while repaying victims.